Epilepsy and a Ketogenic Diet: Facts and Potential Benefits

 Epilepsy is a disorder involving periods of abnormal electrical activity in the brain.
 The neurons in the brain transmit an electrical signal in order to perform their job.
 They're often said to "fire" as they do this.
 During a seizure, the neurons in a particular area fire at the same time, resulting in an intense burst of electrical activity.
 The disturbance causes a person to experience unusual sensory, motor (movement), or mental events.

 Epilepsy can sometimes seriously interfere with life.
 Drugs, surgical techniques, and special diets are used to control the disorder.
-The ketogenic diet is very helpful for some people.
+The ketogenic diet has been very helpful for some people.
 The diet is high in fat and low in carbohydrates.
 It's described as potentially beneficial for patients by both medical organizations and epilepsy associations.
 Recent research supports the idea that the diet can be beneficial.
+It must be followed under a doctor's supervision, however.

 Please note that this article is intended for general interest only.
-Anyone who has questions about epilepsy treatment or who wants to follow a non-traditional diet in an attempt to help a medical condition should seek a doctor's advice.
+Anyone who has questions about epilepsy treatment or who wants to follow a non-traditional diet (including the ketogenic one) in an attempt to help a medical condition should seek a doctor's advice.

 Epilepsy can be a relatively minor condition involving seizures that are successfully controlled with medication.
 My father had the condition.
 Once he was diagnosed, his medication worked well.
 There are many drugs available for a patient to try.
 If one drug doesn't work, another may.